dncnmcdougall/ModelReducer/readme.md

 ```javascript
 var result = StateValidator.validateState( ToDoItems, state );
 ```
-This will throw with a sensible warning if the state object does not match the model.
+This will return with a sensible error if the state object does not match the model.
+(If there is no error it will return the state.)
-As an example: if the model has properties that the JSON does not have then this with throw telling you which.
+As an example: if the model has properties that the JSON does not have then this with throw telling you which properties were missing.
 Or _vice versa_.

 ## Versioning